Last Updated on October 13, 2023

 Fort Fincastle and Fort Montagu are also worth a visit, as is the Queen’s Staircase.
 The latter features the iconic 66 stone stairs, carved by slaves for Queen Victoria, commemorating each year of her reign.

 Above all, Paradise Island’s outstanding Atlantis Resort offers varied hotel accommodations, a Vegas-style casino, and many eateries.
 The beach is excellent.
 Originally known as Hog Island, it was a getaway for the international jet set long before jets were a reality.

 First and foremost, Barbados is a feast for the eyes and easily one of the prettiest islands in the West Indies.
 It’s a very British island, described by one London newspaper as “England with rhythm.”

 Yet when the Portuguese, the early settlers, arrived in the 1600s and saw lush tropical trees.
 They thought resembled bearded men and then named the island for the Portuguese word for bearded men: Barbados.
 Not really a “pretty” word.

 This island offers something for every budget and interest.
 Barbados’ west coast is where you find the high-profile traveler and most posh hotels including the iconic Sandy Lane.
 The rocky north coast features nature at its most dramatic with impressive seas.
-Surfers head to the east coast, and the south coast is where competitively priced hotels are found.
-The Barbados Hilton celebrates its 100th birthday this year, and the lovely oceanfront hotel offers an attractive example of island architecture.
+Surfers head to the east coast, and the south coast is where hotels prices are more competitive.
+The Barbados Hilton, a lovely oceanfront hotel, offers an attractive example of island architecture.